Displaced Tibial Plateau Fracture

 Surgical Treatment for Displaced Tibial Plateau Fractures

-A displaced tibial plateau fracture often requires surgery to restore the joint surface and bone fragments to their proper position.
+A displaced tibial plateau fracture often requires surgery to restore the joint surface and hold bone fragments in their proper position.
 Internal fixation is a common procedure that involves using plates and screws to stabilize the tibia.
+An external fixator is another method to hold the broken bone pieces in place.
 A hinged knee brace combined with physical therapy helps protect the knee during recovery.

 Dr. Szerlip specializes in advanced surgical treatment for complex knee fractures, ensuring optimal healing and restoring knee function.